OneOfTheAmigos/Raycaster/README.md

 # Raycaster
 It's a raycaster in python

+drawing.py is the file you want to execute

+In order to run it, you'll need the following libraries:
+- pygame
+- math
+- numpy

 Controls:
 Use the left and right arrow keys to look around
 Use the up and down arrow keys to move forward and backward